whcpumpkin/Demand-driven-navigation/README.md

 ## Graphic Memory Optimization
 update on 2024.11.21:
 Someone in issue mentioned if it is possible to optimize the graphics memory consumption making it possible to train with 24G of graphics memory.
 I have made some optimizations to the code, please follow the instructions below.

-WARNING: For some personal reasons, I did not try to run this code, just made similar migration changes from my other projects.
+**WARNING**: For some personal reasons, I did not try to run this code, just made similar migration changes from my other projects.
 But I can provide an explanation of the code.
 ```
 python main.py --epoch=30 --mode=train_DDN_Split --patch_size=25  --workers=32 --dataset_mode=train --device=cuda:0
 ```